[Mr Laurence Robertson in the Chair]

 One problem is this.
 Everybody knows about the FARC, the Fuerzas Armadas Revolucionarias de Colombia, but there are many other groups, such as the ELN—Ejército de Liberación Nacional—and the paramilitary groups that have collapsed into dissent.
 Some of them are much less co-ordinated and structured.
 The fact that many of them resorted to the illegal cocaine trade to fund their military activities has meant that they have become addicted to that trade.
 In the end, in many cases, there is very little difference between the criminal—the pure criminal—and these paramilitary organisations.
 In particular, in the most difficult-to-reach parts of the country, such as in Chocó, there are still significant numbers of these groups, such as the Black Eagles and the AUC, which are still quite clearly engaging in intimidation, assassination, torture and murder.

 I congratulate my hon.
 Friend on securing this really important debate.
-Does he agree that there are some areas where the FARC were previously in control and have been moved out as part of reincorporation, so there is now a space for these dissident groups to fill and that is creating the sort of dangers and the climate whereby criminality and the number of murders are rapidly rising?
+Does he agree that there are some areas where the FARC were previously in control and have been moved out as part of reincorporation, so there is now a space for these dissident groups to fill and that is creating the sorts of dangers and the climate whereby criminality and the number of murders are rapidly rising?
 There seems to be no Government control or police control over those areas.

 My hon.
 Friend is absolutely right.
-The issue of land ownership, which I will come to, is a really important part of trying to resolve the long-term issues from the conflict, because where the space is theoretically owned by nobody, it is almost certain that somebody, normally with criminal or paramilitary intent, or both, will step in to fill the vacuum.
+The issue of land ownership, which I will come to, is a really important part of trying to resolve the long-term issues from the conflict, because where the space is theoretically owned by nobody, it is almost certain that somebody, usually with criminal or paramilitary intent, or both, will step in to fill the vacuum.

 Let me give just some characteristics of the conflict.
 Obviously, there has been the murder of human rights defenders and trade union activists, which has already been referred to by my hon.
 Friend the Member for Hornsey and Wood Green (Catherine West), and I have referred to the stand-off with Venezuela.
 The corruption of judges has meant that it has been very difficult to secure convictions of those who have been involved in all this.
 I am enormously grateful to the British Government for all the work that they have done to try to restore, or help to restore, the criminal justice system in Colombia to a more secure form of justice.
 I very much hope that will continue.
 If more money needs to be put into it, it should be.
 I note that the European Union is putting in €35 million for a fund to help Venezuelans acting as refugees in Colombia.
 It would be good to know whether the UK will be contributing anything towards that.
 I hope that the Minister will be able to answer that question later.